International development research

 For those still interested in pursuing research to tackle global development challenges, there are other sources of funding available – both from ODA and non-ODA sources.

 When applying to any of these funds, it is important to lay the foundations that will allow truly collaborative research with partners in the Global South, which will contribute to real and positive change in those countries.

-Successful research projects rely on strong partnerships with those in developing countries.
+Successful research projects rely on strong partnerships with those in LMIC.
 These should include both academic and non-academic actors, such as NGOs, industry and civil society.

 It is fundamental that these partnerships are ethical, equitable and sustainable and they should be established well in advance of writing an application to a funding call.

-We have an in-depth guide for researchers wishing to build fair and equal partnerships in low and middle income countries.
+We have an in-depth guide for researchers wishing to build fair and equitable partnerships in LMICs.

 The toolkit identifies important issues that academics should address in order to:

-- ensure research collaborations are fair, equal, sustainable and have long lasting impact
+- ensure research collaborations are fair, equitable, sustainable and have long lasting impact

 - strengthen research proposals and increase chances of being awarded funding